-When you choose an LLC as your business structure, you must ensure that your business name is unique from other business names currently on file with the Oregon Secretary of State.
+When you choose an LLC as your business structure, you must ensure that your business name is unique from all the other business names on file with the Oregon Secretary of State.
 You can do a quick business name search on the Oregon Secretary of State’s website.

 2. Register your business in Oregon.

-An LLC operating agreement is not required under Oregon law, but it is still a good practice to have one.
+Oregon state law does not require an LLC operating agreement, but it is still a best practice to have one.

-For an LLC, you’ll need to file Articles of Organization with the Oregon Secretary of State and appoint a registered agent.
-A registered agent is an individual or business entity that receives legal documents, notices, and updates from the Oregon Secretary of State on behalf of your LLC.
+You’ll also need to name a registered agent—yourself or someone else.
+A registered agent is the individual or business entity that receives legal documents, notices, and updates from the Oregon Secretary of State on behalf of your LLC.

 You can file your business formation documents online through the Oregon Business Registry or by mail.
 You can find forms and a complete fee schedule for registering your business with the state here.

-Forming an LLC provides asset and liability protections, tax benefits, and flexibility for small businesses.
-To determine if it’s the best fit for your business, we recommend speaking with an accountant and an attorney who can guide you in the right direction.
+Forming an LLC provides asset and liability protections, potential tax benefits, and flexibility for small businesses.
+To determine if it is the best fit for your business, we recommend speaking with an accountant and an attorney who can guide you in the right direction.

-Need advice on setting up a small business as an LLC in Oregon?
+Do you need advice on starting a small business in Oregon?
 The Oregon SBDC is here to help.
-Our regional Centers are located across the state to serve business owners from startup to succession.
+We have regional Centers located across the state to serve business owners from startup to succession.
 Click here to find a Center near you.

 Subscribe for more Oregon SBDC Small Business Tips

 Subscribing gives Oregon SBDC permission to send you emails with news and Small Business Tips.
 You may unsubscribe at any time.